 The Light in the Passage: a poem by Carol Stephens

-A poem inspired by Emily Lidgey of Redruth, Cornwall, and her son Percy Lidgey.
-Percy fought in the First World War and it was ‘accepted’ by the War Office, that Percy had died in Flanders Fields.
-For many years afterwards, Emily refused to accept that Percy had died – and for many years kept a key in the door and a light on in the passage in case he returned.
+As part of Heart of Conflict, our work on World War One in Cornwall, we ran a poetry workshop at the Royal Cornwall Museum.
+This is a poem inspired by Emily Lidgey of Redruth, Cornwall, and her son Percy Lidgey, who featured in our exhibition at the Museum.
+Percy fought in WW1 and it was ‘accepted’ by the War Office, that he had died in Flanders Fields.
+For many years afterwards, Emily refused to believe that he had died – and for many years kept a key in the door and a light on in the passage in case he returned.

 The Light in the Passage.

 How I long to hear his voice call